bitrix24/b24restdocs/api-reference/tasks/elapsed-item/index.md

 ## Reference Information on Methods

-The current information on methods for working with time spent is provided by the [task.elapseditem.getmanifest](./task-elapsed-item-get-manifest.md) method.
-We do not recommend using the returned data in development, as the developer may change the response format at any time.
+You can find up-to-date information about methods for working with time spent using the [task.elapseditem.getmanifest](./task-elapsed-item-get-manifest.md) method.
+It is recommended to use it only as a reference, as the structure of the method's response may change at any time by the developer.

 ## Overview of Methods {#all-methods}